oeg-upm/LDP4RO/README.md

 Currently working on: Adding folders, handling of Zip files, improvements to the client html (see issues).

+### Demo

-###A live demo is available at http://purl.org/net/ldp4ro
+A live demo is available at http://purl.org/net/ldp4ro

 This work has been supported by the DrInventor project (http://drinventor.eu/)